Find Affordable College Courses

 New York, NY

-You’ll be in good company if you decide to attend Barnard College.
-It ranked #5 on our 2023 Best Urban Studies Schools list.
-Located in the large city of New York, Barnard is a private not-for-profit school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Barnard College.
+The school came in at #5 on this year’s Best Urban Studies Schools list.
+Located in the large city of New York, Barnard is a private not-for-profit college with a small student population.

 Urban Studies majors at Barnard take out an average of $18,650 in student loans while working on their egree.